 The requirements to become board certified are stringent and include passing an examination and obtaining positive confidential reviews from other lawyers and judges.
 To be board certified, a lawyer must also have handled a certain number of the types of matters he or she is seeking to be certified in.
 By example, to become a board certified civil trial lawyer, one must have a certain number of trials including jury trials and trials as lead counsel.
 We invite you to watch our videos: what does it mean for an attorney to be Board Certified in Civil Trial Law? and what does it mean for an attorney to be Board Certified in Business Litigation Law?

-Please consider that the leading rating service for lawyers, Martindale-Hubbell, has rated me “AV,” its highest rating for legal ability, indicating such ability is “very high to preeminent,” and ethics.
-More information on Martindale-Hubbell’s ratings can be found at Martindale.com.
+In addition to being board certified, I am rated AV by Martindale-Hubbell, the leading rating service for lawyers.
+AV is Martindale’s highest rating for legal ability, indicating such ability is “very high to preeminent,” and ethics.
+Please watch our video: what does an AV rating mean?
+Additionally, more information on Martindale-Hubbell’s ratings can be found at Martindale.com.

 I was also selected many times by a blue ribbon panel for inclusion in Florida Super Lawyer magazine, an honor bestowed on less than 5 percent of lawyers.
 More information on the selection process for Super Lawyers magazine can be found at this link: Super Lawyers.
 Additionally, our Super Lawyers profile can be found at: Florida Super Lawyer Barry S. Balmuth.
 Also, we invite you to watch our video: what is Florida Super Lawyers.

 We have the experience, abilities and resources needed to take on your case.
 We encourage you to consider the outcomes of some of the other cases we have successfully handled listed on our Results page.